Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 Ekster exhaled through his nose, as if annoyed by the question.

 “I’ll clarify, before you miscalculate one plus one.
 Everything I know about you, is based on assumptions.
 I’ve pieced together a story of a young boy whose identity was systematically exploited by powerful classes.
 I imagine you live to see that world burn.
 I need that energy.
-In my team.”
-He nonchalantly added.
+In my team,” he nonchalantly added.

 “A common enemy.”

-“Saw you on the cover of Face.”
+“Saw you on the cover of Face magazine.”

-“That couldn’t have been very enlighting.”
+“That couldn’t have been very enlightening.”

 Åke said nothing.